denniss17/messagestub/README.md

 ### Message

-A message contains the actual information being transfered to another party.
+A message contains the actual information being transferred to another party.
 This message has a predeterimed format.

 An example is a WMO301 message in the social domain, which is used to communicate an allocation of a certain service or subsidiary to a certain client.